cortesi/tenx/trials/README.md

 ## Best Practices

-When writing trials, keep your projects minimal by including only the files and dependencies necessary for the test.
-Projects should be focused on testing a single specific feature or behavior, using clear and specific prompts, with a short list of editable files.
+Keep your projects minimal by including only the files and dependencies necessary for the test.
+Projects should be focused on testing a single specific feature or behavior, use clear and specific prompts, and have a short list of editable files.

 Choose descriptive names for your trial files that clearly indicate what's being tested, and include a clear description in the `desc` field.
 This makes it easier to understand the purpose of each trial at a glance.

-It's important to test failure cases as well.
-Each trial should have a clear failure condition, typically enforced through unit tests.
+Each trial should have a clear failure condition that can be detected by a validators, typically unit tests.
 Use the retry limit configuration to ensure that the trial fails conclusively if the model cannot produce the desired output.

 ## Configuration Format